NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ### Variable and Keyword-Only Arguments

 There may be times where you wish for an argument to be able to have multiple words without wrapping them in quotes.
-There are two ways of apporaching this.
+There are two ways of approaching this.

 #### Variable